HI THERE, I'M

 Dr. Katie Fracalanza

-I'm a licensed clinical psychologist working at Stanford University as a Clinical Assistant Professor.
+I'm a licensed clinical psychologist working at Stanford University as a Clinical Associate Professor.
 I also lead a private clinic called the California Psychology Center, where I train like-minded providers.

 In my roles, I help people learn to work with stress and accept themselves.
 To stop people-pleasing and start listening to what they really want.
 For most of us, being kind to ourselves in the face of stress is a challenging, lifelong process.